 All normal town facilities can be found in Gillingham and Rochester, with town facilities on the other bank being a bit thinner on the ground.

-This part of the River is still under the control of the Medway Ports Authority, they request that you keep listening watch on VHF channels 74 and 16.
+This part of the River is under the control of the Peel Ports Authority, they request that you keep listening watch on VHF channels 74 and 16.

 From Folly Point (westwards of which there is a 6 kn speed limit) the buoyed channel runs westwards with Hoo Island to the North and Gillingham Marshes to the South.
 Shortly after passing the red can buoy No. 28 (Fl.R.5s), which you leave to port you will come to the first yachting facility.